No-Reference Light Field Image Quality Assessment Based on Spatial-Angular Measurement: Proposed Method

 where the entropy of $L_{u,s}^{R,P}$ is computed as weight $w_{u,s}^{R,P}$.
 At the same time, we adopt the same operation to obtain the WLBP features $Lhor_{R,P}$ of the horizontal EPI $E_{v^*,t^*}$.

 In our implement, we set $R\in\{1,2,3\}$, $P=3 \times R$ and $T=R/2$.
 Finally, we combine all features to obtain feature $F_{WLBP}$ as follows:

 Fig. 8 illustrates the WLBP histogram of various distortion types with $R=1$ and $P=8$.
 The LFIs are selected from MPI-LFA dataset \cite{adhikarla2017towards}.
-Due to the LFIs in MPI-LFA contains only horizontal SAIs, for all LFIs in MPI-LFA $V=1$.
-Therefore, the corresponding feature length is 10-dimensions.
-The histogram of WLBP for NN distortion with different distortion levels for $R=1$ and $P=8$ is shown in Fig. 9.
+Specifically, the WLBP features are extracted from horizontal and vertical EPIs separately.
+For MPI-LFA dataset, the LFIs only contain horizontal EPIs.
+Moreover, for the WLBP feature with parameter $(R, P)$, we can generate $P+2$ histogram bins \cite{ojala2002multiresolution}.
+Therefore, when $P=8$, the corresponding feature dimension is $P+2=10$.
+Furthermore, the histogram of WLBP for NN distortion with different distortion levels for $R=1$ and $P=8$ is shown in Fig. 9.
 As the figures show that there is a significant difference in the WLBP distribution for different distortion types, and the WLBP distribution changes significantly as the distortion level increases.
 Overall, WLBP can effectively capture the characteristics of local angular consistency degradation in EPI.